libigl/libigl/optional/README.md

 # Compiling libigl as a static library

 > Warning: compiling libigl as a static library is considerably more difficult
-> than using it as a header-only library (see `../README.md` instead).
-Do it
+> than using it as a header-only library (see [../README.md](../) instead).
+Do
-> only if you are experienced with C++ and you want to improve your compilation
+> it only if you are experienced with C++, cmake and make, and you want to
-> times.
+> improve your compilation times.

 Libigl is developed most often on Mac OS X, though has current users in Linux and Windows.